 Leap Year Superstitions.

+Leap year: is it good or bad?
+What are the leap years of the 21st century?
 Once every four years, an additional day appears in our calendars - February 29.
 With the year to which February 29 is added, many fears and beliefs have long been associated.
 We have collected well-known folk signs for a leap year.

 An extra day in the year, it would seem, should be a great opportunity to do everything that you can't do in regular 365 days.
 But no, something in the public mind has gone wrong: the bad reputation of any year, which has the misfortune of being considered a leap year, always flies ahead of it.

 Especially superstitious people prepare in advance for a stream of troubles, so that, having got into it, they have the mental strength to resist fate.
 Not only in the sayings of our grandmothers, but also in the posts on the network, you can find a great many tips on how to better behave during a leap year in order to minimize the negative consequences that it will certainly have on life.
 Let's list the leap years on the list in the 21st century, and also tell you where the extra day comes from and what the origins of the irrational fear of it are.